Shulk97/daniel/README.md

 ```bash
 python3 OCR/document_OCR/daniel/custom_dataset/daniel_custom_dataset_fine_tuning.py
 ```
-This script performs transfer learning from a DANIEL model trained on M-POPP with strategy A.
+This script performs transfer learning from a DANIEL model trained on IAM NER with strategy A.
 You should therefore download the corresponding weights.

 ### Dataset Requirements